Skip to the content.

 You can see that we specified a second stream named sensor_copy in this example, which is backed by the topic ksml_sensordata_copy target topic.
 The log_message function is unchanged, but the pipeline did undergo some changes.
 Two new elements are introduced here, namely via and to.

 The via tag allows users to define a series of operations executed on the data.
-In this case there is only one, namely a peek operation which does not modify any data, but simply outputs the data on stdout as a side-effect.
+In this case there is only one, namely a peek operation which does not modify any data, but simply outputs the data on stdout as a side effect.

 The to operation is a so-called “sink operation”.
 Sink operations are always last in a pipeline.
 Processing of the pipeline does not continue after it was delivered to a sink operation.
 Note that in the first example above forEach is also a sink operation, whereas in this example we achieve the same result by passing the log_message function as a parameter to the peek operation.